Best Nursery Dresser 2019

 Flaws but not deal breakers

 The dresser comes unassembled—and assembly takes some time, our readers tell us.
 It isn’t overly complicated, just time consuming.
+Like nearly all ready-to-assemble dressers, the DaVinci Jayden dresser does not have drawers with dovetail construction.

 New Zealand pine is a soft wood that can be easily scratched—be careful when you are moving the dresser around.